i-Matter: Investigating an mHealth Texting Tool for Embedding Patient-Reported Data into Diabetes Management

 Health Care Theme

-- To compare the efficacy of MJS DIABETES versus usual care on adherence to self-care behaviors.
+- To compare the efficacy of iMatter vs. UC on adherence to self-care behaviors.

-- To evaluate the potential mediators of the intervention effects, including diabetes knowledge, self-efficacy, outcome expectations, and patient-provider communication, on adherence to self-care behaviors and HbA1c reduction.
+- To evaluate the potential mediators of the intervention effects on adherence to self-care and HbA1c (only if primary aim is statistically significant).

 Disclaimer